amandastecz/ignite-template-tests-challenge./README.md

-# Unit tests and integration for the application in Node.js
+# Unit tests and integration with Jest for a Node.js application

 ## Application routes